hermeznetwork/hermezjs/README.md

 ### Exit

-A different alternative to retrieve the funds back is by using a L2 `Exit` transaction.
+A different alternative to retrieve the funds back is by using an L2 `Exit` transaction.
 The steps involved to generate an `Exit` transaction are the same as for the `Transfer` transaction we already saw.
 The only difference  is that there is no `to` account recipient.